gustmr/wealth-management-engine/README.md

 ## 📌 Overview
 This project is a Proof of Concept (PoC) for a comprehensive Wealth Management system.
 Born from the need to solve real-world asset allocation and tax calculation challenges, it has evolved into a robust, fully modularised financial logic engine.

 Initially engineered to solve the operational complexities of tracking multi-broker custody and maintaining average cost basis integrity, the system later evolved to incorporate advanced performance analytics and granular tax compliance.
-It is built with an Offline-First / LocalStorage architecture to ensure maximum user privacy and zero latency during heavy scenario simulations.
+It is built with a hybrid Offline-First architecture, utilising LocalStorage for zero-latency scenario simulations, seamlessly integrated with **Firebase** for secure, real-time cloud data persistence.

 ## ⚙️ Core Architecture & Problems Solved (The Foundation)